apache/lucene-solr/dev-tools/SolrNightBenchmarks/README.md

 ## Dependent Data Files

-     * The files referred here are the files that have the data (example: file containing modified wikipedia data used during indexing throughput tests.
+     * The files referred here are the files that has the data (example: file containing modified wikipedia data used during indexing throughput tests.
      * The system has the ability to check and download the required data files from the source, as specified in the properties file.